Dawson206/Water-Reminder/README.md

 # Installation Instructions

-### Important Notice:
-Again, due to a false positive detection by Windows Defender Security, it is currently necessary to create an exception in Defender Security to allow the installation and proper functioning of the application.
-Currently working on getting this fixed.

-#### To install **Dawson's Water Reminder v12.7.0**, follow these steps:
+#### To install **Dawson's Water Reminder**, follow these steps:

 1. **Download the Installer:**
-   - Click the **DawsonsWaterReminderv12.7.0_Setup.exe** to download the installer.
+   - Click the **DawsonsWaterReminder.exe** to download the application.

 2. **Download a Sound File (Optional):**
    - If you do not have a preferred `.wav` sound file for the reminder, download one of the provided `.wav` audio files from below.
    - Save the file to an easily accessible location, such as your Documents, Downloads, Music, or Desktop folder.

-3. **Run the Installer:**
+3. **Run the application:**
-   - Locate the downloaded installer file and double-click it to start the installation process.
+   - Locate the downloaded file and double-click it to start the installation.
-   - Follow the on-screen prompts to complete the installation.
+   - Follow the on-screen prompts to complete setup.
+   - Windows may show a message saying:
+     *“Microsoft Defender SmartScreen prevented an unrecognized app from starting.
+Running this app might put your PC at risk.”*
+   - Click **More Info**, then select **Run Anyway** to continue.

+   **Note:**
+   This message appears because the installer isn’t digitally signed yet, not because it’s unsafe.
+The app has been tested and is safe to run     the prompt simply means Windows doesn’t recognize the publisher.

 4. **Launch the Application:**
    - After installation, find Dawson's Water Reminder in your Start menu or on your Desktop (if the option was selected during installation).